Superyou/papers/micro_rebuttal.md

 * QD3: **Extension of proof based on two instructions to any number of instructions.**

+We added the discussion in Section 6, page 10 Remarks.

 * QD4: RCP based on RC.

 We evaluated the SPEC2017 benchmark under RC to show that our design is compatible with different memory consistency models.